Heart Screenings Save Lives

 Sanford Health conveniently offers heart screening throughout South Dakota, North Dakota and Minnesota.

 Plus, get a discount when you get a heart screening and vascular screening together.
-Contact us to schedule a heart screening near you.
+Find a clinic near you to schedule a heart screening today.

 Cardiac Calcium Scoring